Telenav/open-source-spec/fb_cpp_stack/doc/cpp_futures_instagram_notes.md

 }
 ```
 The following question would be: What's the cost for creating thread(memory: several MB per-thread, system load), could I create un-limit threads and what's the impact for that?
 There are famous articles for this: [The C10K problem](http://www.kegel.com/c10k.html), [Scalable Network Programming](http://bulk.fefe.de/scalable-networking.pdf), [Fast UNIX Servers](https://nick-black.com/dankwiki/index.php/Fast_UNIX_Servers) and many others.
-The short answer for upper questions is, you could not create as many thread as you expected, scheduling will be a trouble when come to thousands level of thread.
+The short answer for upper questions is, you could not create as many thread as you expected, it will be a trouble when come to thousands level of thread scheduling:

 <img src="../resource/instagram_thread_performance.png" alt="instagram_thread_performance.png" width="400"/>